 The third type of fee agreement is a contingency fee.
 This is when the attorney receives their payment only after a favorable outcome for the client is reached.
 Generally, the attorney’s percentage is about 33.3% of the amount awarded to the client.
 However, the client should be aware that attorney’s costs (the amount spent on filing documents with the court, the hiring of process servers, postage, etc.) are usually not included in the attorney’s fees and will have to be reimbursed by the client in additional to the legal fees.

 Unless a criminal offense is committed, a person will not go to jail for a breach of contract.
-Breach of contract is what is known as a civil wrong, or tort.
 Civil wrongs do not usually result in jail time as punishment; typically only monetary or injunctive relief is awarded.

 You should make an appointment to meet with an attorney, so they can explain what the issue is and what you will need to do next.
 With most cases, there is a twenty day deadline before you must respond, so it is in your best interest to move as quickly as possible and schedule an appointment.